Skip to main content

 Eckerd College

-The Nielsen Center for the Liberal Arts instantiates the abiding commitment of Eckerd College to liberal arts teaching and learning.
+The Nielsen Center for the Liberal Arts confirms the abiding commitment of Eckerd College to liberal arts teaching and learning.
 For more than 60 years Eckerd College has been challenging students to “think outside” on our 188-acre campus along Tampa Bay.

 Helmar Nielsen

-Retired Eckerd College Trustee and Founder of the Nielsen Center
+Former Eckerd College Trustee and Founder of the Nielsen Center

-A generous gift from Helmar Nielsen has endowed the Center in perpetuity—an expression of his unwavering support of liberal arts education as a process of cognitive, moral, aesthetic, and spiritual growth for students and faculty alike.
-The Center expresses his belief that the liberal arts requires a unique and intentional collaboration between faculty across the disciplines, as well as careful and sustained attention to the purposes and varied processes of student learning in the liberal arts tradition.
-Helmar Nielsen is dedicated to the importance of the continued existence and excellence of liberal arts colleges.
+Mr. Nielsen envisioned the liberal arts as a process of cognitive, moral, aesthetic, and spiritual growth—for students and faculty alike.
+Thus, the Nielsen Center embodies the founder’s belief that the liberal arts requires a unique and intentional collaboration among faculty across disciplines, as well as careful and sustained attention to the purposes and varied processes of student learning in the liberal arts tradition.
+Through his gift, Helmar Nielsen supports the excellence and continued resilience of liberal arts colleges, both at Eckerd and across the United States.

-More about Helmar Nielsen
+More about Helmar Nielsen (1936-2024)

 Executive Director of the Nielsen Center

-Professor of Religious Studies at Eckerd College
+Professor of Literature at Eckerd College

-More about Davina Lopez
+More about Julienne Empric